Creating tables and charts showing the following comparisons for men and women can be useful:

 - Percentage of those receiving and not receiving bonuses

 - Composition of full time equivalent annual remuneration

 - Job size by full time equivalent remuneration

 - Employees by grade by average hourly remuneration by average job size

 - Occupation by starting rate.

-Although these charts and tables provide examples of analysis that have been found useful in pay and employment equity reviews, as they reflect factors associated with pay and employment outcomes for women and men, you may find other types of analyses that are relevant to your particular organisation or industry.
+The suggestions above provide examples of analysis that have been found useful in pay and employment equity reviews, as they reflect factors associated with pay and employment outcomes for women and men.
+You may find other types of analyses and resources that are relevant to your particular organisation or industry.

-The pay and employment equity review analysis suite
+Pay and employment equity analysis - XLS 6.8MB

 Assess the impact of gender on the pay and participation of women by analysing quantitative HR and payroll data.